BUSINESS CONCEPT

 Similarity-Based: Find memories closest to query in embedding space.
 The classic vector search approach—encode query, find nearest neighbors, return top matches.
 Methods: Cosine similarity, kNN, FAISS, Pinecone.
 Simple and fast but can miss semantically related but lexically different matches.

-Structured Query: Use metadata, filters, and relationships.
+Structured Query: Use meta — as explored in the interface layer wars reshaping consumer tech — data, filters, and relationships.
 SQL-style precision: SELECT * FROM memories WHERE type=’budget’.
 Methods: SQL, GraphQL, Cypher, Filters.
 Precise when you know what you’re looking for but requires structured data.

 Hybrid Retrieval: Combine multiple strategies + LLM reranking.
 Query flows through semantic, keyword, and graph pathways; LLM reranks combined results.
 Methods: RAG-Fusion, HyDE, Self-Query.
 Best results but highest complexity.